tjdelgado/whats-in-my-fridge/README.md

 Flask app for tracking and checking what's in your fridge, when it expires, and what you can make with what's not expired in your fridge.

 ## Team Roster
-Thomas Delgado - TODO: ROLE
+Thomas Delgado - TODO: Developer + Product Owner

-Pierre-Alex Journes - TODO: ROLE
+Pierre-Alex Journes - TODO: Developer

-Dena Murr - TODO: ROLE
+Dena Murr - TODO: Developer + Scrum Master

-Ivan Solovyev TODO: ROLE
+Ivan Solovyev TODO: Developer

-Lester Leong TODO: ROLE
+Lester Leong TODO: Developer

 ## Far Vision